bajwan/263/greedy_algorithms/PITCHME.md

 ---
 Let's assume we have a file that only includes the characters *a, e, i, s, t, space,* and* newline*.
 We will assume they occur in the file as such:
 ---?image=./greedy_algorithms/images/huffman_1.png&size=auto auto
+Hopefully you noticed the **Total** line; this file would require 174 bits of space on a disk, or use that much bandwidth in transfer.

+Can we do better?
+---
+Huffman Codes can do better; on average about 25% better, but up to 50% or 60% on larger files are possible.

+These codes do this by allowing the number of bits required to encode a character to vary.
+If we represent the most common characters with the smallest possible encoding we save space.
+---
+Huffman Codes do this by representing each character in the character set in a tree.
+---?image=./greedy_algorithms/images/huffman_2.png&size=auto auto
+---
+Notice how we determine the representation for a character; at each node if we traverse left we add a zero to the representation, if we go right we add a 1.

+Before we start using this tree though, we need to make some optimizations.
+---
+We first may notice (or read in the book) that the newline character is the only leaf on that subtree.
+Since that is the case we can just remove that subtree and put newline at the root:
+---?image=./greedy_algorithms/images/huffman_3.png&size=auto auto
+---
+This means that the representation for newline is now ```11``` instead of ```110```.
+If the character occurs 1000 times in the file we just saved 1000 bits.
+Not bad!
+---
+This tree is what we call a **full tree*.
+A full tree means that every node is either a leaf or has two children.
+---
+These properties ensure that even though the codes are different lengths that they are unambiguous.
+This is a type of **prefix code**, which means that no representation of a character can be contained in the prefix of another character's representation.

+An optimal prefix code will always be a full tree (though the inverse is not always true).
+---
+This tree might save us a bit of space, and allows us to have prefix codes.
+But it isn't optimal.
+What we need to do is be able to create a full binary tree that will give us a smaller total value for our number of bits.

+This is exactly what Huffman codes do.
+---
+To compute a Huffman code we are going to create a **forest** of trees.
+We will merge trees in this forest together in a greedy way until all trees are merged into one.
+---
+We determine which trees to merge by always selecting the trees with the smallest weight and merging those together:
+---?image=./greedy_algorithms/images/huffman_4.png&size=auto auto
+Continuing on:
+---?image=./greedy_algorithms/images/huffman_5.png&size=auto auto
+---?image=./greedy_algorithms/images/huffman_6.png&size=auto auto
+---?image=./greedy_algorithms/images/huffman_7.png&size=auto auto
+---?image=./greedy_algorithms/images/huffman_8.png&size=auto auto
+Now we have a complete tree.
+With this tree we have the following table of characters and the number of bits required to represent them:
+---?image=./greedy_algorithms/images/huffman_9.png&size=auto auto